 I remember being sat on a bench on Dunwich Heath in September last year and seeing the dome of Sizewell B for the first time as an adult.
-I had just walked a little way down the coast, after a day of filming further down at Orford Ness, from Dunwich beach through to the heath. … Continue reading Short Film – Heavy Water.
+I had just walked a little way down the coast, after a day of filming further down at Orford Ness, from Dunwich beach through to the heath.
+I simply was not expecting to be greeted by such … Continue reading Short Film – Heavy Water.

 Above is the trailer for the next short film, Heavy Water.
 This is to be the longest film this year and the most ambitious in terms of scope in spite of future projects containing narratives and actors.
 Heavy Water ‘s difficulty is the connection of its two main themes represented by adjacent places on the Suffolk coast; the strange, liminal landscape surrounding Sizewell nuclear power … Continue reading Trailer – Heavy Water.

 My walk around Harold Pinter’s old haunts in the east end of London has produced a number of written accounts now that, with the film that sparked of the whole venture being finally public, I’m not quite sure what else to say about it.
-The idea for the walk came about when I saw the, since … Continue reading Short Film – A Walk By Waiting (Harold Pinter, Iain Sinclair).
+The idea for the walk came about when I saw the, since frustratingly taken down, Harold Pinter Arena documentary which spent a … Continue reading Short Film – A Walk By Waiting (Harold Pinter, Iain Sinclair).